qzhang503/proteoQ/README.md

     data.
   - Re-normalization of data in partial or in full.
   - Removal of low-quality entries from PSM, peptide and protein data.
   - Summarization of MaxQuant PSM results.
+  - Summarization of Spectrum Mill PSM results.

 The data set we will use in this section corresponds to the proteomics data from Mertins et al. (2018).
 In the study, two different breast